GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_adder_tree.rst

 Kernel Code
 *************
 Note that the additional kernel is labeled ``mmul_skinny`` because it works on dimensions 4x32x128.
 So, the A matrix is relatively skinny with a large K dimension.
-We use N = 4, M = 128, K = 128.
+The global variables N = 4, M = 128, K = 128 match the multiplication dimension.
 The K_Tile variable reflects the inner dimension of the matrix multiplication that is performed on each of the 4 tiles.
-Thus K_Tile = K/4.
+The inner dimension is split evenly across the 4 tiles, so K_Tile = K/4.

 Additionally, note that that multiplying 2 int16 vector registers through aie::mac fills a default 48-bit accmulator register.
 These results are cast back to int16 vectors with the to_vector<int16>() method.
-This method automatically saturated to avoid integer overflow.
+This method automatically saturates the data to avoid integer overflow.

 ``kernels.cpp``:
 ::